 HER1: Reducing the Impact of Ovarian sTimulation – RIOT A

-The effect of the treatment will be monitored through different primary and secondary outcome parameters where serum concentration of progesterone on day of hCG (human Chorion Gonatropin) and amount of estradiol and progesterone secreted are the most important.
-It is expected that Letrozole significantly will reduced the hormonal secretion compared to placebo.
-The ultimate outcome – number of normal pregnancies – will also be compared between the groups.
+The effect of the treatment will be monitored through different primary and secondary outcome parameters where serum concentration of progesterone on day of ovulation trigger (human Chorion Gonadotropin injection) and levels of estradiol and progesterone are the most important.
+It is expected that Letrozole® will normalize the hormonal concentrations significantly compared to placebo.
+Ultimately, pregnancy rate will also be compared between the groups.

-This study is a collaboration between the key investigator at Herlev Hospital and the fertility clinics at Rigshospitalet, Hvidovre, Holbæk and Malmø.
+This study is a collaboration between the key investigator at Herlev Hospital and the fertility clinics at Rigshospitalet, Hvidovre and Holbæk.

-This new intervention in the current IVF treatment can have very important implications for the future fertility treatment by ensuring a much safer method with a higher success rate without the feared side effects of ovarian hyperstimulation.
+This new intervention in the current IVF treatment can have very important implications for the future fertility treatment by ensuring a much safer method of treatment in cycles with fresh embryo transfer with a higher success rate without the feared side effects of ovarian hyperstimulation.